 Oh, and maybe you’re the type of person who always feels like he needs to do something useful with his time?
-Then watching Russian TV will help relax you while learning something that’s important to you!
+Then watching Russian television shows will help relax you while learning something that’s important to you.

 #2 You’ll learn helpful vocabulary

 You can learn vocabulary by memorizing lists.
 Or by using a spaced repetition program.
 But still, when doing that you’re not going to know which words are often used – and which ones aren’t.

 By watching series (especially modern ones), you’ll quickly find out which words are commonly used by native speakers.
 This will help you focus in on learning useful vocabulary.

 Plus you’ll learn a lot of new words in context.
 So you’re more likely to remember them.
 So it’s a double punch:

 You’ll find out exactly which words you need to focus on and which ones are important.
 Plus you’ll be able to better remember them!

 #3 train your brain and ears to understand Russian

 This is arguably one of the best functional improvements that you’ll gain from watching Russian series.
 It is that your brain and ears will get trained to the Russian language.